 - Energy Knowledge eXchange – delivered in collaboration with stakeholders across the energy industry and academic research providers, EKX allows energy SMEs to gain free access to valuable information and acts as a platform for innovators to find support networks, collaborate, explore sources of funding and build productive partnerships.

 Energy System Catapult is growing a Digital and Data capability to directly inform business, academia and government on the evolving digitalisation of the energy sector, to support and enable the transition to a clean low carbon energy system.

-Our Digital and Data team offers a range of expertise and specialisms, for example:
+Our Digital and Data team offers expertise for a range of projects, including:

-- The Energy Data Taskforce, created by Government, Ofgem and industry to advise on how to unlock value from data within the energy system to deliver greater competition, drive innovation in new products, services and business models, and ultimately produce a more efficient, cost-effective and that works for consumers.
+- Energy Data Taskforce – created by Government, Ofgem and industry to advise on how to unlock value from data within the energy system to deliver greater competition, drive innovation in new products, services and business models, and ultimately produce a more efficient, cost-effective and that works for consumers.